US Federal Loan – Consumer information

 How we use your data: Guildhall School is a department of the City of London Corporation (“the City of London”) and the City of London is the data controller.
 The City of London’s privacy notice explains how the City uses your data.

 Where there are activities unique to Guildhall School these are covered in more detail by the School’s Privacy Notice and by the privacy notice specific to Higher Education.
+These notices cover how we use your information, your right to review and request amendment to your information and how we protect your information.

 For the purposes of administering the US loans your data will be shared with the US Education Department, and their agents and contractors (as authorised in the Master Promissory Note) in accordance with the School's overarching and HE privacy notice.